-The board oversees corporate performance.
+The board of directors oversees corporate performance.
 It approves the annual operating budget.
-It oversees risk policies – including market, credit, and operational risks.
-From time to time, the board adopts policies and procedures to assist it in its oversight responsibilities and to promote the safety and soundness of Fannie Mae.
+It oversees risk policies, including market, credit, and operational risks.
+From time to time, the board adopts policies and procedures to assist its oversight responsibilities and to promote the safety and soundness of Fannie Mae.

 The board of directors oversees the integrity of our financial accounting and financial reporting systems and processes.
 It also provides advice to management regarding significant issues facing Fannie Mae.